seasonal promotions online sale mock up openbrand

 What to Watch:

-- Competitor pricing adjustments occur before a new tariff goes into effect.
+• Competitor pricing adjustments occur before key market events go into effect.

 What to Do:

-- Act preemptively: If competitors are raising prices in anticipation of a tariff, review supplier agreements and adjust inventory orders before costs escalate.
+• Act preemptively: If competitors are raising prices in anticipation of market changes, review supplier agreements and adjust inventory orders before costs escalate.

 Who Should Act on This?

-- Supply Chain & Sales Teams → Negotiate contracts before tariffs impact costs.
+• Supply Chain & Sales Teams → Negotiate contracts before market conditions impact costs.

 2. Competitor Promotional Activity as a Cost-Absorption Strategy